Quantco/glum/docs/benchmarks.rst

 ..
 BENCHMARK_FIGURES_END

 In the following table more information about the used datasets can be found.
-For "Wide-Insurance-Gamma" we use oversampling with replacement (and some noise on top) in order to get reasonably big N, as after the filtering for ``ClaimAmountCut > 0`` only ~25,000 rows are left.
-This is also the reason why the number of columns after one-hot-encoding is smaller compared to the other distributions on this dataset (some category levels only exist in the dropped rows).
+After filtering for ``ClaimAmountCut > 0`` in the "Wide-Insurance-Gamma" dataset, only about 25,000 rows are left.
+We, therefore, artificially increase the dataset by sampling with replacement and adding noise.
+The filter is also why the number of columns after one-hot-encoding is smaller compared to the other distributions on this dataset because some category levels only exist in the dropped rows.

 For ``simulated-glm`` we reduce N from 10 000 to 1 000 for K/N = 1 and K/N = 2 in order to speed things up (with N = 10 000 nearly no library converges within the 100s limit).